Six Traits of Writing

 What are the 6 Traits?

-These key components provide teachers and students a common understanding for how to compose, revise, and assess all types of writing.
+These key components provide teachers and students with a common understanding for how to compose, revise, and assess all types of writing.
 They are inherent in well-written essays, reports, blogs, poems, videos, and other genres.
-But they are also evident within the products of our youngest writers—pictures, labels, lists, etc.

 It’s important to recognize the Six Traits are not a program.
 They are simply six words, six characteristics, six ingredients inherent in strong writing.
 Therefore, this vocabulary integrates easily into any writing curriculum.